 6. Aggregate and per occurrence limits

-Make note of the aggregate and per occurrence limits listed in your quote:
+Make note of the aggregate and per occurrence limits listed in your online quote:

-- Aggregate limit is the amount your insurance can pay for the whole policy term.
+- Aggregate limit is the maximum amount your insurance will pay for the whole policy term.

-- Per-occurrence limit is the most your policy can pay for a single claim.
+- Per occurrence limit is the most your policy will pay for a single claim.

-Apply now to get technology E&O quotes (also known as professional liability insurance) for your business, and keep these six factors in mind when you evaluate your quotes.
+Apply online now with TechInsurance to get tech E&O quotes (also known as professional liability insurance) for your business, and keep these six factors in mind when you evaluate your quotes.